 It becomes your guide

-By taking note of the meeting, you and your team can keep tabs of the commitments and when they are due.
-The meeting minutes could serve as a map where all the plans are laid out in front of you, and you’ll have a guide as you accomplish each and every action item.
+Every time you take note of the meeting, you create a guide.
+You and your team will be able to keep tabs on the commitments of every team member.
+You’ll also be able to keep track of the schedule and when they are due.
+This is why meeting minutes could serve as a map for your team.
+All the plans will be laid out in front of you, and you’ll have a guide as you accomplish each and every action item.

 It serves as a reminder

-With so many things going on at once, forgetting a thing or two is unavoidable, but the team can depend on the minutes to check on their progress.
+With so many things going on at once, forgetting a thing or two is unavoidable.
+However, the team can depend on the meeting minutes to check on their progress.
 Are they on target?
 Is there anything missing?
-What else is left to do?
+Is there anything else you need to do?
 You won’t overlook any task as long as you have a precise document that can help you remember anything and everything.

 It will serve as a reference for members who weren’t present during the meeting

 Conflicts in schedule or emergencies may happen and some individuals won’t make it to the meeting.
 By creating meeting summaries, everyone who missed the meeting can be updated on what happened and be informed on what they missed.
-Hence, no one is left hanging and every person is on the same page on what are the goals of the company and how to reach them.
+You can easily send a follow-up email to all the participants after the meeting and attach the meeting minutes.
+Hence, no one is left behind and every person is on the same page on what are the goals of the company and how to reach them.

 It is time-saving

-With every teammate knowing their own responsibilities, whether or not they were in the meeting, the whole team can fully focus on their designated duties and not have to meet and use up precious hours just to discuss the same thing again.
+With every teammate knowing their own responsibilities, the whole team can fully focus on their designated duties.
+Whether or not they were in the meeting, they will know what their duties are to the full extent.
+And of course, the team does not have to meet and use up precious hours just to discuss the same thing again.

 It may serve as your corporate defense

 Companies who strive to reach new heights in their industry would inevitably face litigation along the way.
-At these times, solid evidence would be needed for their defense.
-Meeting minutes can serve that purpose because the facts of the meeting are included there: who were there when it took place, how members decided on certain actions, et cetera.
+At these times, they would now need solid evidence for their defense.
+Meeting minutes can serve that purpose and be presented as solid evidence.
+They contain all the facts of the meeting there.
+You’ll be able to pinpoint who was there when it took place, how members decided on certain actions, et cetera.
 This can prove the company’s true intentions and get them off the hook.

 It may seem like a mere document and you may even encounter difficulties when writing meeting minutes but summarizing your meeting gives the whole team a guide that would drive them to act in order to fulfill a common goal.
 It’s seemingly mundane but the truth is, it provides great benefit in the long run.